GhaidaSenani/GhaidaSenani.github.io/_posts/2019-11-20-Find IT !-The Cheapest Alternative.markdown

 ### 3.1 CNN :
 In this step, I used a convolutional neural network (CNN) to predict the clothing category.
-The model was trained with the training dataset for three convolutions layers, two dense layers, dropout of 0.5 .
+The model was trained with the training dataset for three convolutions layers, two dense layers,  and a dropout of 0.5 .

 ![cnn_model]({{site.url}}/assets/img/cnn_model.png){:height="600px" width="500px"}